Swatts96/RecipeFinder/README.txt

 This project is not just about building a web application; it's about channeling my passion for cooking into a digital medium, bridging the gap between my culinary background and my newfound love for coding.

-Join me on this exciting journey as we blend the art of cooking with the science of coding, creating a platform that celebrates the diversity and richness of cuisines from around the globe.

 Goals:

     Create a web application that allows users to search for recipes based on ingredients or keywords.
     Integrate with a recipe API (Choosing Spoonacular) to fetch recipe data and display results dynamically.
-    Implement features like filtering by dietary restrictions, saving favorite recipes, and generating shopping lists.
+    Implement features like filtering by dietary restrictions, leftover ingredients and saving favorite recipes, and generating shopping lists.

 General Must Do's: